Putting together a strong Pokémon Go Ultra League team is worth investing in as part of the regular Go Battle League roster.

 But like all other starters, you'd ideally want its Community Day move Blast Burn for it to be at its most effective.
 Either way, a fire move is great against Registeel and other steel types, but it will particularly struggle against Swampart, a popular choice in the Ultra League meta.

-Recommended moves: Counter (fast), Cross Chop or Close Combat (charged)
+Recommended moves: Counter (Fast), Cross Chop (Charged), Payback (Charged)

 Machamp weaknesses: Flying, Psychic, Fairy

-Recommended moves: Lick (fast), Superpower or Earthquake or Outrage (Charged)
+Recommended moves: Lick (Fast), Body Slam (Charged), Earthquake (Charged)

 Snorlax weaknesses: Fighting

-Snorlax can counter Giratina counter thanks to Outrage, and with another second move it holds its own against others too - with Earthquake it can take down Registeel and other steel types, while Superpower is a fighting move that will beat another Snorlax - a type itself is weak against.
+Snorlax and Shadow Snorlax are also very versatile, and can counter Giratina counter thanks to Outrage, and with another second move it holds its own against others too - with Earthquake it can take down Registeel and other steel types, while Superpower is a fighting move that will beat another Snorlax - a type itself is weak against.
+How you build yours is up to you, but try to build it to cover the weaknesses of your other two Pokémon.

 Type: Water / Ground